junxit/us-congress-bills-116/metadata.md

 - 2019-02-06 — Introduced in House
 - 2019-02-06 — Introduced in House
 - 2019-02-06 — Referred to the House Committee on Natural Resources.
+- 2019-02-25 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2019-02-25 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2019-05-01 — Committee Consideration and Mark-up Session Held.
+- 2019-05-01 — Ordered to be Reported by Unanimous Consent.
+- 2019-05-01 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2019-05-01 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2019-10-11 — Placed on the Union Calendar, Calendar No. 182.
+- 2019-10-11 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-230.
+- 2019-10-11 — Reported by the Committee on Natural Resources.
+H. Rept.
+116-230.